LogicElements/visual-modbus/README.md

   - Read and write register operations
   - Update firmware of the device

 The core modules of VisualModbus can also be used for scripting and testing.
-Unit test examples to come.
+Device directories are provided by SimpleVerif*.py script that illustrates how to create a simple script for automated testing.
+It includes:
+  - Read device information
+  - Set device parameters
+  - Read/write input/output registers
+  - Reset device

 # Installation